ros2/rmw_fastrtps/Quality_Declaration_fastrtps.md

 ##  Vulnerability Disclosure Policy [7.i]

-`ament_index_python` does not have a Vulnerability Disclosure Policy.
+`fastrtps` does not have a Vulnerability Disclosure Policy.